ushabandgar/bigbasket_cucumber/README.md

 Runner Class: The Runner Class is used to execute Cucumber test cases.
 It integrates with JUnit and specifies the location of feature files and step definitions.
 Explanation:
-@RunWith(Cucumber.class) – Executes tests with Cucumber.
+@RunWith(Cucumber.class) – Executes tests with Cucumber |
-features – Specifies the path of feature files. glue – Defines the step definition package. plugin – Generates test execution reports.
+features – Specifies the path of feature files |
+glue – Defines the step definition package |
+plugin – Generates test execution reports.